prestoncarman/wwu_cptr245/README.md

 ## Setup

-Fork the Lab 1 repo on github.
+Fork the [Lab 1](https://github.com/prestoncarman/wwu_cptr245_lab1) repo on github.
-The github allows you to connect your repo to Travis CI.
+[Github](https://github.com) allows you to connect your repo to [Travis CI](https://travis-ci.org).
 Under your repo settings, select _Integrations & services_ and then search for Travis CI as a service.
-Adding the service will require you to create a Travis CI account.
+The process of adding the service will require you to create a Travis CI account.

 ## Coding Assignment